zoglo/Choices/CONTRIBUTING.md

 | `npm run css:watch`       | Watch SCSS files for changes.
 On a change, run build process |
 | `npm run css:build`       | Compile, minify and prefix SCSS files to CSS                 |

-## Passing enviromental arguments to rollup
+## Passing environmental arguments to rollup

 Use `--` followed by normal rollup `--environment` arguments.
 The last one overrides any previous ones with the same name